Eligibility to Take the QLTS Assessments

 If you have any doubts (or criminal record, disciplinary actions or other issues related to your background), you can contact the SRA for an early check and voluntarily request your character and suitability be assessed prior to sitting the assessments.

-Lawyers qualified in any of the European Economic Area (EEA) countries, as well as Intra-UK and Swiss lawyers may apply to the SRA for exemption from assessment (a fee of £400 is payable to the SRA with the application).
-Lawyers qualified in other countries cannot get any exemptions.
+Lawyers qualified in any of the European Union (EU) Members States, European Economic Area (EEA) countries, as well as Intra-UK and Swiss lawyers may apply to the SRA for exemption from assessment (a fee of £400 is payable to the SRA with the application).
+If you are an EU, EEA or Swiss national who is partially qualified in another EU/EEA country also known as a Morgenbesser applicant, you can apply for exemptions through the SRA Equivalent Means route (a fee of £600 applies).
+Lawyers qualified in other countries cannot get any exemptions from the SRA.

 For any questions relating to your eligibility or to request an early assessment, please contact the SRA: